 We love our garages.
-They make cleaning snow off your car a distant memory, and they protect vehicles from damage caused by theft or the elements, but let’s face it: parking in them can be a real bummer.
+They make cleaning snow off your car a distant memory.
+They also protect vehicles from damage caused by theft or the elements, but let’s face it: parking in them can be a real bummer.
 Judging distances in such a tight space isn’t easy and sometimes leads to an oops, resulting in a scratch or worse.

-But you don’t need to risk your car or your home, as there are numerous tools on the market now to make the task a breeze.
-Garage parking aids are worth their weight in gold, and we’ve compiled a list of the most helpful products available today.
+But you don’t need to risk your car or your home, as there are numerous tools, parking sensors, and lasers on the market now to make the task a breeze.
+Parking aids are worth their weight in gold, and we’ve compiled a list of the most helpful products available today.

 Why Should You Use a Garage Parking Aid?

 Garage parking aids have many uses.
-Namely, they prevent you or your loved ones from accidentally dinging the house, potentially damaging both the car and the structure.
+Namely, they prevent you or your loved ones from accidentally dinging the house when parking, potentially damaging both the car and the structure.
 And while you might be a pro at navigating in and out, a new driver such as a teenager is far less skilled.

-In addition to preventing damage, garage parking aids allow you to maximize garage space, preventing one driver from overtaking the parking space of another.
-If each car remains in their designated zone, this also frees up space around the perimeter for easy access.
+In addition to preventing damage, a parking aid allow you to maximize garage space, preventing one driver from overtaking the parking space.
+If each car remains in its designated zone, this also frees up space around the perimeter for easy access.
 Best of all, this could potentially free up space for additional storage.

 Best Garage Parking Aid List